Annunciations [Saints & Martyrs]

 Each image is staged with painted sculptures that, after being photographed, are destroyed.

 The work also reflects my upbringing in Brasil, the biggest catholic country in the world.
 Saint Sebastian, for example, is the (official) patron saint of Rio, and also the (unofficial) patron saint of lgbt+ people.
 His annual celebration merges a catholic mass and a gay pride into one event.
 Rio’s famously lustful carnival has a religious origin.
 This cultural environment is an important part of my interest in the body.
-As Heartney argues, Catholicism’s sensibility was important in the works of many artists who are/were interested in the body – many of which, as it happens, are/were queer - such as Robert Gober, Serrano, Mapplethorpe, Kahlo, etc.
+As Heartney argues, Catholicism’s sensibility was important in the works of many artists who are/were interested in the body – many of which, as it happens, are/were queer - such as Robert Gober, Serrano, Mapplethorpe, Warhol, Kahlo, etc.

-In the proscenium of desire, the stasis of ecstasy.
 An un-modernist photography that is promiscuous, overflowed.